odoo/documentation/content/applications/services/helpdesk.rst

 The default list view on the :guilabel:`Stages` page displays the stages currently available in *Helpdesk*.
 They are listed in the order they appear in the pipeline.

-To change the order of the stages, click the :guilabel:`(six square)` icon, to the left of the stage name, and drag it to the desired place on the list.
+To change the order of the stages, click the :icon:`oi-draggable` :guilabel:`(drag)` icon, to the left of the stage name, and drag it to the desired place on the list.

 .. image:: helpdesk/stages-list-buttons.png
    :align: center